pisv/gethandly.wiki-playground/Step-One.md

 the element's children stored in the given body.

-Note that we only create and intitialize a body for the `FooModel` itself rather than let the `FooModel` to also build the structure for its child projects and put it (as handle/body pairs) into the `NEW_ELEMENTS` map.
+Note that we only create and intitialize a body for the `FooModel` itself rather than let the `FooModel` build the whole structure for its child projects and put it (as handle/body pairs) into the `NEW_ELEMENTS` map.
 Each `FooProject` will be responsible for building its own structure.